Arrachera

 Instructions

-- Combine the rest of the dry ingredients and rub the meat with it.
-Pour the wet ingredients on top of the meat and let it marinate for at least 10 minutes or up to 90 minutes.
+- Combine the Mexican oregano, cumin, paprika, chili powder, salt, and black pepper, and rub the meat with it.
+Pour the lime juice, garlic, and olive oil over the meat and let it marinate for at least 10 minutes or up to 8 hours.

-- Heat a cast iron skillet until sizzling hot and place the steak in it.
-Sear for 2-3 minutes per side.
+- Heat a cast-iron skillet over high heat until it is sizzling hot, and then place the steak in it.
+Sear for 2-3 minutes per side or until the steak reaches an internal temperature of 135°F (medium-rare doneness).

 Notes